-This heat pump is a part of the ComfortNetTM family of products.
+This air conditioner is a part of the ComfortNetTM family of products.
 It may be installed as part of a "legacy" system using a standard 24 VAC thermostat.
-However, with the CTK0\ ComfortNetTM thermostat kit, this heat pump may be installed as part of a digitally communicating system.
+However, with the CTK0\ ComfortNet thermostat kit, this air conditioner may be installed as part of a digitally communicating system.
 The ComfortNet system provides automatic airflow configuration, enhanced setup features, and enhanced diagnostics.
 It also reduces the number of thermostat wires to a maximum of four and a minimum of two.